oldrado-jr/oldrado-jr/README.en.md

 I'm Oldrado Junior, a full stack developer with over 6+ years of experience.

-I've contributed by making enhancements and creating efficient solutions for e-commerce virtual stores and I'm currently helping to build new features for accounting automation softwares.
+I've contributed by making enhancements and creating efficient solutions for e-commerce virtual stores and I'm currently working with accounting automation softwares development.

 ## Tech stack